djh00t/Leviathan/corpus/diagram-definitions/class-diagram.md

 ### Data Presentation Limitations
 - Not suitable for showing sequential or process-oriented data flows, which are better represented by flowcharts or sequence diagrams.
-- Ineffective for non-structured data that doesn’t fit into relational database models, such as unstructured text.
+- Ineffective for non-structured data that doesn't fit into relational database models, such as unstructured text.
 - Not designed to handle data without clear relationships or discrete entities, such as time series data.

 ## Task Descriptions